RonenNess/BonEngine/README.md

 - Setting music volume to 0 used to call StopMusic().
 Changed this behavior as setting music volume to 0 is not the same as stopping it and have different use cases.
 - Setting channel volume to 0 used to call StopChannel().
 Changed this behavior as setting sound volume to 0 is not the same as stopping it and have different use cases.
+- Refactored GFX effects wrapper and split into OpenGL wrapper and Effects wrapper.
+- Added method to render polygons.

 ## In Memory Of Bonnie